farahtemraz/bus-booking-system/README.md

   - book it again
   - now try to search for Alexandria-Suez
   - the previously booked seat will no longer be available as it is busy during all stations of the trip due to the previous 2 bookings, you will have to choose another seat to book on this trip (if available)
+- Test case 2:
+  - Try to search for a trip from Cairo to Aswan
+  - No trips will be found
+- Test case 3:
+  - Book a seat on the trip from Cairo-Asyut for the whole trip (meaning your start will be at Cairo and end at Asyut)
+  - Try to book this same seat again for any sub-trip on this trip (Cairo-AlFayyum for example), the seat will not be displayed because it is not available so you cannot book it.

 ## Remarks